4179e1/markdown-cv/index.md

 Responsible for the operation of Tencent Cloud Block Storage, ensure its availability and reliability

-Standardize the entire operation procedure, leverage CI/CD pipeline to upgrade existing clusters
+Standardize the operation procedure, leverage CI/CD pipeline to upgrade existing clusters

 Developed system to automate new cluster deployment, by bridging gaps between multiple upstream systems.

 ### Oracle
 `Nov 2016 – Feb 2018` **Architecture and Performance Service [Site Reliability Engineer]**

-As a member of Architecture and Performance Service, provide solutions and technical support for Oracle’s infrastructure, participate in the development of AI Ops platform to ensure service reliability.
+Provide solutions and technical support for Oracle’s infrastructure, participate in the development of AI Ops platform to ensure service reliability.

-Take on call shift to support Oracle production environment, including public cloud.
+Join on call rotation to support Oracle production environment, including public cloud.
 Responsible for critical service recovery and root cause analysis for Oracle Linux, Oracle VM, and ZFS Storage.

 `Oct 2012 – Oct 2016`
 **Global Support Center [Technical Support Engineer]**

-As a member of , provide technical support for Oracle Linux and Oracle VM, including but not limited to troubleshooting, crash root cause analysis, and performance tuning.
+Provide technical support for Oracle Linux and Oracle VM, including but not limited to troubleshooting, crash root cause analysis, and performance tuning.

 Problem Management: Respond to solve customers’ problem according to severity level and SLA, escalate and engage more resource if needed.